anmarjarjees/basic-html-css/README.md

 -   Validator.w3.org (For HTML validation)

 ## About the lessons
-The lessons labels are prepared and listed based on the textbook "HTML & CSS Design and Build".
+The lessons labels are prepared and listed to reflect the content of each chapter based on the textbook "HTML & CSS Design and Build".
 The sequence or the order that I follow in my lectures is like this:

 - Lesson 1: Introduction
 - Lesson 2: TEXT